 Returns are non-guaranteed.

-We will calculate the average return rate, by considering the assumed rate of return as 8% p.a. it is shown below:
+We will calculate the ICICI Pru Lifetime Classic IRR (Internal Rate of Return), by considering the assumed rate of return as 8% p.a. it is shown below:

 Please note that all these returns are non-guaranteed and depend on the fund performance in the particular year!!

 We have already discovered the actual returns(IRR) of this plan.

 However, to provide a complete review of this plan, it is necessary to analyze and compare the ICICI Pru Lifetime Classic Plan Pros, Cons, and Returns to some other competent Fund.

 In this section we will review a couple of important aspects of this policy:

 As you have seen in the illustration that ICICI Pru Lifetime Classic provides the actual return(IRR) of 6% in the best-case scenario.